Adult Bullying and Mental Health Impacts

 - speaking poorly behind the one’s back

-According to Wolke and Lereya (2015) children who experienced bullying were more likely to experience the following as adults:
+According to Wolke and Lereya (2015) children who were bullied were more likely to experience the following as adults:

 - anxiety